-- The WaterHub at Emory recycles Emory’s sewage into water that can be used to heat and cool its buildings, alleviating the strain on an over-burned municipal system with a history of chronic sewage spills in disadvantaged neighborhoods.
+- The WaterHub at Emory recycles Emory’s sewage water into water that can be used to heat and cool its buildings, alleviating the strain on an over-burdened municipal system with a history of chronic sewage spills in disadvantaged neighborhoods.

-- The student group Campus Kitchen Emory collects leftover food from Emory food service and donates it to area shelters and food pantries.
+- The student group Emory Food Chain recovers extra food from Emory food service and donates it to area shelters and food pantries.

 - Emory annually hosts Breaking the Cycle of Environmental Health Disparities in Children, a collaborative interdisciplinary research and training program.
 The program specifically targets communities where environmental hazards are related to circumstances of social and economic disadvantage.